 The plant’s thorns and the edges of the leaves are quite sharp and threatening and can inflict serious injuries on their own.
 The plant has no fragrance at all, neither the leaves nor the blooms.

 In addition to physical trauma, you may also experience a severe allergic reaction if you are stabbed by an Agave.

 Puncture wounds caused by Agaves have been known to swell up rapidly and bring on lightheadedness.

-The compound causing these serious reactions is called calcium oxalate raphides, which consists of extraordinarily small (microscopic) sharp shards of crystalline oxalate, which can cause a great deal of pain in your skin.
+The compound causing these serious reactions is called calcium oxalate crystals raphides, which consist of extraordinarily small (microscopic) sharp shards of crystalline oxalate, which can cause a great deal of pain in your skin.